How Do I Rate This?

 In-situ planetary exploration systems enable planetary and small-body surface, subsurface, and atmosphere exploration leading to sample acquisition, retrieval, and return to Earth.

 A new epoch in robotic exploration of the solar system has opened and its promise of new and unexpected findings beckons us forward.
-The Mars Pathfinder and Mars Exploration Rover missions enticed us with their exotic findings and observations.
+The Mars Exploration Rover and Mars Science Laboratory missions entice us with their exotic findings and observations.
 Yet these missions, novel and exciting as they are, mark only the beginning of this new era of detailed, in-situ exploration of Earth’s planetary neighbors.

 The next generation of scientific missions to Mars and other bodies in the solar system requires technology advances in five key areas: